top of page

 the storytelling keeps you grasping for moments of clarity.

 As such, it might test the patience of some viewers.
-At the same, time there is a popcorn-element to the madness that makes for a more accessible experience than the aforementioned Confessions.
+But, at the same time, there is a popcorn element to the madness that makes for a more accessible experience than the case was with Confessions.
 Just when the darkness is about to reach repulsive depths, some unexpected visual treat distracts our disgust and keeps our fascination at bay.

-The story is told from the perspective of an ex-cop who is searching for his missing teenage daughter.
-He is far from a knight in shining armor; rather an abusive father and husband who is desperately trying to reclaim some sense of normalcy in his chaotic life.
+The story is told from the perspective of an ex-cop searching for his missing teenage daughter.
+He is far from a knight in shining armor, though, but rather an abusive father and husband who is desperately trying to reclaim some sense of normalcy in his chaotic life.

 His search takes him into the dark depths of juvenile delinquency.
-The more he learns the less he believes.
-As the clues and threads are pulled together we - the audience - come to the same realization as Kanako’s dad, that something was not quite right with Kanako.
+The more he learns, the less he believes.
+As the clues and threads are pulled together, we - the audience - come to the same realization as Kanako’s dad that something is not quite right with Kanako.

 Cutbacks from the past reveal a calculating teenage girl who manipulates the naive and feeds on the weak.
-The father's dawning realization about Kanako’s true nature reveals images of nihilism, corruption and mental abuse, as if looking back at him from a broken mirror.
+The father's dawning realization about Kanako’s true nature reveals displays of nihilism, corruption, and mental abuse as if looking back at him from a broken mirror.

 Visual and sonic attacks send the audience spinning headfirst into a pool of comments on the human condition and Japanese society at large, and a filthy pool it is.
-Images of teenage decadence and everyday nihilism are shot at us like machinegun-fire from a twisted mad-hatter who is directing his tea party of choice.
+Images of teenage decadence and everyday nihilism are shot at us like machinegun fire from a twisted mad hatter directing his tea party of choice.

 The atmosphere at Nakashima's «tea party» is not unlike that of Sion Sono's Guilty of Romance, interspersed with grindhouse antics and unrestrained, fast-paced cinematography.
-The cutting, framing and movement of the camera are brilliant, though disturbing, like we have come to expect from Nakashima.
+The cutting, framing, and camera movement are brilliant, though disturbing, as we’ve come to expect from Nakashima.

-In the end, however, The World of Kanako feels somewhat less unique than his prior films.
-To some extent the overall visual expression feels too familiar.
-The new wrapping doesn’t hide the recycled ideas well-enough, so to speak.
+Ultimately, however, The World of Kanako feels less unique than his prior films.
+To some extent, the overall visual expression feels too familiar.
+The new wrapping doesn’t hide the recycled ideas well enough, so to speak.

 Other times, the bombardment of images feels like being covered with a patchwork quilt of cut and pasted ideas from the likes of Quentin Tarantino, Gaspar Noé, and Harmony Korine.

-On the other hand, the sound design, casting and acting performances might very well be the best you’ll find in any of Nakashima's films.
-The music in particular stands out, and gives The World of Kanako a certain sense of distinction when the visual excess reach numbing proportions.
+On the other hand, the sound design, casting, and acting performances might very well be the best you’ll find in any of Nakashima's films.
+The music, in particular, stands out and gives The World of Kanako a certain sense of distinction when the visual excess reaches numbing proportions.

 Kôji Yakusho, playing the father, gives one of his best role interpretations ever, which is saying a lot to anyone familiar with his filmography.
-He perfectly brings forth the fact that nothing is ever black and white in life.
+He perfectly underlines that nothing is ever black and white in life.

 Japan is undeniably a country that celebrates excess, something The World of Kanako is a perfect example of.
-Not only is the film loaded with visual expressions enough to make you lose your mind, its brimful of self-indulgent and inconsiderate characters.
+Not only is the film loaded with visual expressions enough to make you lose your mind, but it's also brimful of self-indulgent and inconsiderate characters.

-In many ways, the film depicts a society that is the exact opposite of western notions of Japan.
-Nowhere have I ever seen such vile depravity when walking down dark alleys in Shibuya or Kabukichô.
-But who is to say what reality I as an outsider am allowed to see when coming to visit?
+In many ways, the film depicts a society that is the exact opposite of Western notions of Japan.
+I’ve never seen such vile depravity when walking down dark alleys in Shibuya or Kabukichô.
+But who is to say what reality I, as an outsider, am allowed to see when visiting?

 Let's not go as far as to insinuate that The World of Kanako in any way reflects reality, but the statement made by Nakashima definitely carries some weight.
 It says that nothing is ever enough.
 Human decay is all around, and so it will be until the world stops turning.

-As underlined in the previous chapter, a lot can be said about The World of Kanako.
-It is the sort of film that will be interpreted differently by every viewer.
-There is so much to take in, and such a need for digestion that it almost seems unfair to judge the film based on a single viewing.
+A lot can be said about The World of Kanako.
+It is the kind of film that every viewer will interpret differently.
+There is so much to take in and such a need for digestion that it almost seems unfair to judge the movie based on a single viewing.

-Then again, most moviegoers might not have the same habit of re-watching movies like film reviewers; especially not films so controversial that one viewing per lifetime might be enough.
+Then again, most moviegoers might not have the same habit of re-watching movies as film reviewers, especially not films so controversial that one viewing per lifetime might be enough.

 Safe to say, The World of Kanako is an experience.
 It might not be revolutionary.
-It might not even be pleasant, but it definitely leaves an impression.
-If you can tolerate huge amounts of sweat, blood, gore, galore, glam and glitz, then prepare for a ride down the darkest rabbit hole you’ve ever been.
+It might not even be pleasant, but it undoubtedly leaves an impression.
+If you can tolerate massive amounts of sweat, blood, gore, galore, glam, and glitz, then prepare for a ride down the darkest rabbit hole you’ve ever been.

 References